deeppavlov/DeepPavlov/deeppavlov/models/evolution/README.md

 ## Example

-If one prefers to run evolution on some provided by DeepPavlov dataset, firstly, download embeddings and datasets running the following command providing corresponding name of the config file (see above):
+* If one prefers to run evolution on some provided by DeepPavlov dataset, firstly, download embeddings and datasets.

+Consider parameters evolution on SNIPS dataset, download data running the following command providing corresponding name of the config file:
 ```
 cd deeppavlov
 python deep.py download configs/intents/intents_snips.json
 ```

-To evolve model of interest run the following command providing corresponding name of the config file (see above):
+* To evolve the model run the following command providing corresponding name of the config file (see above):
 ```
 cd deeppavlov
-python evolve.py interact configs/evolution/evolve_intents_snips.json
+python evolve.py configs/evolution/evolve_intents_snips.json
 ```
+* Folder `download/evolution/classification/intents_snips` will be created.
+Each population will be saved in a folder `download/evolution/classification/intents_snips/population_i` each of which contains `population_size` folders `model_i` consisting of saved model files explicitly, saved files of models from pipe that has a key "fit_on", `out.txt` and `err.txt` with logs of `deep.py train` script from training each model separately, and `config.json` with config for this individual.